funkelab/lsd/README.md

 ![](https://github.com/LocalShapeDescriptors/LocalShapeDescriptors.github.io/blob/master/assets/img/pipeline.jpeg)

-* Everything was done in parallel using [daisy](https://github.com/funkelab/daisy), but one could use multiprocessing or dask instead.
+* Everything was done in parallel using daisy ([github](https://github.com/funkelab/daisy), [docs](https://daisy-docs.readthedocs.io/en/latest/index.html)), but one could use multiprocessing or dask instead.

 * For our experiments we used [MongoDB](https://www.mongodb.com/) for all storage (block checks, rags, scores, etc) due to the size of the data.
 Depending on use case, it might be better to read/write to file rather than mongo.
 See watershed for further info.